home-assistant/home-assistant.io/source/_docs/blueprint/tutorial.markdown

 ## Describing the inputs

 Our blueprint doesn't currently describe what the inputs should contain.
-Without this information Home Assistant will offer the user an empty text box.
+Without this information, Home Assistant will offer the user an empty text box.

 To instead allow Home Assistant to offer more assistance, we will use [selectors](/docs/blueprint/selectors/).
 Selectors describe a type and can be used to help the user pick a matching value.